PyMVPA/PyMVPA/doc/index.rst

 News
 ====

+PyMVPA 0.4.2 is out [25 May 2009]

+  This release brings lots of new stuff, fixes for old stuff and some speed improvements.
+See the :ref:`changelog <chap_changelog>` for details.

 The `online documentation editor`_ is now available [11 Feb 2009]

   It is powered by pydocweb_ -- the same software that also drives the Numpy documentation editor.

-PyMVPA 0.4.1 is out [23 Jan 2009]

-  This is mostly a bugfix release with a futher improved documentation.
-  See the :ref:`changelog <chap_changelog>` for details.

 New articles on PyMVPA available [21 Jan 2009]